stfc/PSyclone/tutorial/practicals/LFRic/building_code/1_simple_kernels/part1/README.md

 The completed algorithm can be found in the [Solutions of Part 1 directory]( ../solutions/part1).

-## Task 4: Use PSyclone to generate algorithm and PSy-layer source
+## Step 4: Use PSyclone to generate algorithm and PSy-layer source

 We will first check that the kernels and the algorithm are correctly created and updated by running `make test` to process the algorithm source with PSyclone.
-If the code is correct, this will result in the generated algorithm source file `simple_kernels_alg_mod.f90` and PSy-layer source file `simple_kernels_alg_mod_psy.f90`.
+If the code is correct, this will result in the generated algorithm source file `simple_kernels_alg_mod.f90` and the generated PSy-layer source file `simple_kernels_alg_mod_psy.f90`.

-Looking at the generated algorithm file `simple_kernels_alg_mod.f90` we can see that the orginal `invoke` call to two kernel types from has become a call to a single subroutine with arguments passed to both kernels:
+Looking at the generated algorithm file `simple_kernels_alg_mod.f90` we can see that the original `invoke` call to two kernel types from has become a call to a single subroutine with all field arguments passed to the kernel calls:

 ```fortran
     CALL invoke_0(field_w0, scalar_w0, field_w3, scalar_w3)